LukeGrahamLandry/hctarcs/devlog.md

+## running tres

+Cheating and just printing name of costume if it's a char and ignoring pen stamp because that's how they print.

+Now it actually runs and prints: Panic! resolve-path: Could not resolve path `/bin/shell` (which for clarity is a fake os panic not a rust panic)

 ## argument type inference (Dec 29)

 So I need a way to link the expressions used as arguments when calling a procedure to the parameter variables used in the body.